google/santa/docs/development/building.md

 When working on Santa, it's useful to have a way to quickly reload all of the Santa components.
-For this reason, there's a special rule in the Santa BUILD file that will build Santa, unload Santa if it's running, and install the new Santa in the right place and attempt to load it.
+For this reason, there's a special rule in the Santa BUILD file that will build Santa, unload Santa if it's running, install the new Santa in the right place and attempt to load it.

-Non-adhoc builds of Santa can only be run by Google developers.
+Non-adhoc debug builds of Santa can only be run by Google developers.
+This is because of bundle id and provisioning profile restrictions bound to Apple developer accounts.

 ```sh
 bazel run :reload